Carrie Jerrell: Program Director

 Karen Salyer McElmurray is the author of Surrendered Child: A Birth Mother’s Journey, an AWP Award Winner for Creative Nonfiction.
 Her novels are The Motel of the Stars, Editor's Pick by Oxford American, and Strange Birds in the Tree of Heaven, winner of the Chaffin Award for Appalachian Writing.
 Other stories and essays have appeared in Iron Horse, Kenyon Review, Alaska Quarterly Review, and Riverteeth, and in the anthologies An Angle of Vision; To Tell the Truth; Fearles Confessions; Listen Here; Dirt; Family Trouble; RedHoller; Women and Their Machines.
 Her writing has been supported by grants from the National Endowment for the Arts, the North Carolina Arts Council, and the Kentucky Foundation for Women.
 She has been named Distinguished Alumna at Berea College and her essay, "Strange Tongues," was the recipient of the Annie Dillard Award from The Bellingham Review.
 Most recently, she was Lewis Rubin Writer-in-Residence at Hollins University.
 With poet Adrian Blevins, she co-edited a collection of essays titled Walk Till the Dogs Get Mean: Meditations on the Forbidden from Contemporary Appalachia, released by Ohio University Press.

 Dale Ray Phillips is the author of the book My People's Waltz, nominated for the Pulitzer Prize.
-His short stories have appeared in Best American Short Stories, Best Stories from the South, The Atlantic Monthly, Harper's, GQ, Zoetrope, and literary quarterlies.
-He earned an MFA from the University of Arkansas and has taught at a variety of universities, most recently at Murray State University, where he held the endowed Watkins Chair in Creative Writing appointment and now serves as an assistant professor.
-More on Dale Ray Phillips' faculty page.
+His short stories have appeared in Best American Short Stories, Best Stories from the South, The Atlantic Monthly, Harper's, GQ, Zoetrope, and other publications.
+He earned an MFA from the University of Arkansas and has taught at a variety of universities, most recently at Murray State University, where he is currently an assistant professor.

 "Phillips's prose flashes powerful unpredictability with every delicious little shock." - Publishers Weekly